What is Breast Reconstruction?

 Implant-Based Reconstruction

-What Does a Tissue Expander Do?
+What is a Tissue Expander?

-Why is Special Planning Necessary with Radiotherapy?
+Why is Special Planning Required with Radiotherapy?

 Autologous (Tissue/Flap) Reconstruction

-From Which Areas Can Tissue Be Used?
+Which Donor Areas Can Be Used?

 Nipple (Areola) and Symmetry Adjustments

-How is the Recovery Process?
+What is the Recovery Process Like?